Ever wonder how we choose the books on our Reading List each year?

 Alethea Hindra (she/her)

 My name is Alethea Hindra and I use she/her pronouns.
-I am a grade 12 student who is an avid reader, constantly reading anything from romantasy to murder mystery.
+I am a first year music education student at the University of Toronto who is an avid reader, reading anything from romantasy to murder mystery.
 I have participated in multiple short story writing contests, most of which were the Power of the Pen contests hosted by Telling Tales.
 I won 4 of the contests, as well as one honourable mention.
 I also enjoy singing and playing several instruments.
 I love to write my own original music and am currently pursuing a career in teaching music.
 The only thing I enjoy as much as reading and music is discussing books, so I look forward to being a part of this year’s SAC!
 I hope to focus on literature that exposes a unique perspective on different cultures and places through an exciting narrative.

 Nicole Clarke